Medium/opensource/sign-ocla.md

 a developer stating that they really intend to contribute to an open source project.
-Technically speaking, the thing we are aiming for is a *non-repudiable* statement from a contributor, that is, a statement that would be a blatantl falsehood to later deny.
+Technically speaking, the thing we are aiming for is a *non-repudiable* statement from a contributor, that is, a statement that would be a blatant falsehood to later deny.

 This is an important step in assuring that an open source project &mdash; any open source project &mdash; truly is open source.
 More